 Often, users are unable to find adequate information about ebuilds they installing or they cannot find documentation describing how installed ebuild supposed to work on their systems.
 Missing documentation about how user can control software to be installed on his box is also discouraging.

 If any or all of these categories are experienced, you're going to need to report a bug on the issue.
 But there are even more topics when you can be involved into improving your experience distribution wise.

 Improvements including site infrastructure improvements, feature requests, ebuild modifications, and ebuild requests also go to the bug tracker.
 If you know procedures to fix something, document them and post them.
 If you have patches, or new ebuilds to submit along with the bug report, great!
 Patches greatly accelerate the speed a bug can be resolved because the developers work is boiled down to simply review the patch.

 Most bugs will be of normal priority however this may not be appropriate for the bug being reported.
 Blocker bugs should almost always exclusively be for toolchain breakage. example: gcc can't compile.
-Critical bugs block installing stage3-bootloader-kernel core funtoo systems, or severely immediately compromise system security.
+Critical bugs block installing stage3, bootloader or related to bugs in funtoo core systems ebuilds or high severity security bugs, to name a few categories for a critical priority reports.
 Trivial bugs are for minor flaws in programs.

 Reporting a bug

 The Funtoo community's goal is to provide a seamless and problem-free computing experience, and we take all bugs seriously.
 Before reporting, search the bug tracker to ensure that your problem is not already reported.
 Please use the following resources for reporting bugs, technical support, and troubleshooting assistance:

 Before submitting bugs collect information about your system, & problem.